MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/experimental-features.md

 <!-- Commenting out until the icon issue is fixed in Edge Canary
 The **Experimental Web Platform features** \(![ExperimentalApis][ImageExperimentalApisIcon]\) icon displays the state of the **Experimental Web Platform features** flag.
 If the flag is turned on, the icon is highlighted.
 If the flag is turned off, the icon is not highlighted.
 To turn on \(or off\) the flag, either choose the icon or navigate to `edge://flags` and toggle the flag.   -->

-Aqui estão recursos adicionais que podem ajudá-lo a aprimorar seu website \ (ou app \) para dispositivos de tela dupla:
+Aqui estão recursos adicionais que podem ajudá-lo a aprimorar seu website \ (ou app \) para dispositivos de tela dupla.

 *   Para obter mais informações sobre o desenvolvimento da Web em dispositivos de tela dupla, acesse [experiências na Web de tela dupla][DualScreenWebIndex].
 *   Instale o [emulador Surface Duo][DualScreenAndroidUseEmulator].
 Ele é diferente do emulador no Microsoft Edge, emula o Surface Duo executando Android e integra-se ao [Android Studio][AndroidDeveloperStudio].
 Para obter mais informações, navegue para [obter o SDK Surface Duo][DualScreenAndroidGetDuoSdk].